1. Who are you people, anyway?

 - State of Siege style solitaire games.

 - Sell sheets.
 Do not send us sell sheets.
+We hate them.
+We will not look at them.
 They tell us nothing about you and nothing about your game.
+Do not send us sell sheets.
+If you send us a sell sheet, we won't look at your game.

 Now, beyond the question of, is my game a good fit for Hollandspiele?, there is also the question of is Hollandspiele a good fit for my game?